 Canon M5 versus Canon 5D Mark III

 The Canon EOS M5 and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in September 2016 and March 2012.
 The M5 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
-The cameras are based on an APS-C (M5) and a full frame sensor.
+The cameras are based on an APS-C (M5) and a full frame (5D Mark III) sensor.
 The M5 has a resolution of 24 megapixel, whereas the 5D Mark III provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon M5 and the Canon 5D Mark III is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M5 – represents the basis or 100 percent across all the size and weight measures).